carolwangg/uofthacks2024/README.md

 With Feeltr, we aim to create a search experience that’s aligned with human needs—providing clarity, positivity, and relevance every time you search.

 ## Tech used:
-Python (Flask, Google API, Custom Search JSON API, BeautifulSoup 4, Textblob) for backend Javascript, HTML/CSS for frontend
+Python (Flask, Google API, Custom Search JSON API, BeautifulSoup 4, Textblob) for backend;

+Javascript, HTML/CSS for frontend